rtrujillor/go_poc/README.md

 # go_poc
-Go Programming Language repository where I do practice with the language
+Go Programming Language repository where Ipractice with the language

 Command hello covers: